Configuring distributed caches

 UDP multicast

-The following table shows transport stacks that are available using the --cache-stack build option and a minimum configuration:
+The following table shows transport stacks that are available using the --cache-stack runtime option and a minimum configuration:

 Stack name Transport protocol Discovery